I recently realized that I have a problem with leadership, and it is an emotional one.

 That is what I’ve been working through over the past month.
 Even though I can recognize leadership in others, I struggle to call myself a leader.
 This is the case even when in the midst of leading a team.
 I see myself as someone who can gets things done.
 I can define a problem, find a path to move forward, and fix it.
 That’s what I’ve always done and that’s how I am comfortable contributing to teams.

 As I look to the future, however, I know that my contribution to teams and society as a whole will be capped if I don’t develop my leadership.
 So I’ve been wondering, how exactly do I become a leader?
-Is there a checklist I can go through and come out at the other end as a leader?
 Do I wait until my manager tells me that I should lead a team (hint: it turns out, that’s not how leadership works)?

 In essence, in order to lead all I really need is: